moonc4ke/cypress-starting-kit/README.md

-# cypress-starting-kit
+# Cypress Starting Kit

-Cypress Starting Kit
+Cypress Starting Kit with Typescript support to kickstart your Cypress project.

+## How to install?

+`npm install`

+...and you are good to go.